FlyingCow/shortas/docs/README.md

 ## 🎨 Customization

-The professional theme can be customized by modifying:
+The Vector.dev inspired theme can be customized by modifying:

 - `_layouts/professional-theme.html` - Main layout and CSS
 - `_config.yml` - Site configuration and theme settings